wrborrelli/IBMRxnAPI/README.md

 default/"" | Reaction Image and Prediction Information Table dataset | Dataset of SMILES, Reaction Type, and Prediction/Retrosynthesis Information.
 Includes a reaction image in the case of a prediction.

 Prediction or retrosynthesis requests can take lists of either SMILES strings, molecule images, or a mixture of both.
-Note that proper functioning depends on the use of one specified function, reacSplitp[], which is included in the function repository definition.
+Note that proper functioning depends on the use of one specified function, reacSplit[], which is included in the function repository definition.
 If desired, the functional form is below:
 ```bash
 reacSplit[reacs_String] := StringSplit[reacs, ">>"]
 ```